cloud-gov/manage-rds/README.md

 ```

-export does attempt to insert a few default options, to make the database backup portable those can be overridden with `--force-options`
+export does attempt to insert a few default options to make the database backup portable; those can be removed or overwritten with the `--force-options` flag.

 ```
 Usage: cg-manage-rds export [OPTIONS] SOURCE